What You’ll Learn 🎯

 Measure the voltage on the output of the circuit

 Calculate the coherence function.
-A coherence value of 1 indicates that the measured response is caused totally by the measured input.
-If the coherence is less than one at any frequency it indicates that the measured response is not only caused be the measured input, but also be additional factors like noise sources.
+A coherence value of 1 indicates that the measured response is entirely caused by the measured input.
+If the coherence is less than 1 at any frequency, it indicates that the measured response is not solely caused by the measured input but also influenced by additional factors such as noise sources.

 Enabling and adding modal test in DewesoftX

-In order to get started with modal test and analysis, you add the Modal test and (optionally) the Modal analysis modules like indicated in the picture below:
+To get started with modal testing and analysis, add the Modal Test and (optionally) the Modal Analysis modules, as shown in the image below:

-This training material will start with focusing on the Modal Test part, and then we will get back to the Modal Analysis part later on.
+This training material will begin by focusing on the Modal Test section, and we will return to the Modal Analysis section later.

-When you add the Modal test module the following setup screen appears:
+When you add the Modal Test module, the following setup screen will appear:

 Test methods

-Shaker - the structure is excited by one or multiple modal shakers.
-The shaker signals can be provided be either Dewesoft AO channels or by other external sources.
+Shaker - The structure is excited by one or multiple modal shakers.
+The shaker signals can be provided by either Dewesoft AO channels or other external sources.

-ODS - operational deflection shapes, do not use external excitations, but instead the excitations coming from the structure in operation.
-Hereby, only output response channels are measured.
-ODS is used for animations of structural deflection shapes, but does not provide a modal model like obtained when using the Impact Hammer or Shaker test methods.
+ODS - This method does not use external excitations, but instead relies on excitations generated by the structure during operation.
+Only output response channels are measured.
+ODS is used to animate structural deflection shapes, but it does not provide a modal model like those obtained with the Impact Hammer or Shaker test methods.

 Impact hammer test, triggered FRF

-The two pictures below show the comparison.
-The scopes on the top show time-domain, FFTs below show frequency domain (same scaling).
+The two pictures below show a comparison.
+The scopes at the top display the time domain, while the FFT plots below represent the frequency domain (using the same scaling).

-When you have set the calculation type to Impact hammer, the setup looks like the one shown below.
+When the calculation type is set to Impact Hammer, the setup will appear as shown below.

-On the Excitation tab, specify the Node IDs where the hammer will hit and on the Response tab the response(s) being acceleration sensor(s) for all Node IDs where they will be located.
-In the pictures below, we have named the two analog channels Modal Hammer and Acc 1.
+In the Excitation tab, specify the Node IDs where the hammer impacts will occur.
+In the Response tab, define the responses using acceleration sensors, specifying the Node IDs where they will be located.
+In the example below, the two analog channels are labeled Modal Hammer and Acc 1.

 FRF channel setup inside Dewesoft data acquisition software